-This bill amends the existing law regarding the investigation of deaths in Michigan, specifically focusing on the roles and responsibilities of county medical examiners.
-Key changes include the clarification of circumstances under which a county medical examiner or deputy must investigate a death, such as unexpected deaths, deaths without medical attendance, and deaths resulting from abortions.
-The bill also specifies that medical records obtained during these investigations are exempt from disclosure under the Freedom of Information Act, ensuring confidentiality in sensitive cases.
+The bill amends the 1953 PA 181, which governs investigations into causes of death due to violence, negligence, or criminal acts, and establishes the role of county medical examiners.
+Key changes include the clarification of circumstances under which a county medical examiner must investigate a death, such as unexpected deaths, deaths without medical attendance, and deaths resulting from abortions.
+The bill also specifies that medical records obtained during investigations are exempt from disclosure under the Freedom of Information Act.
+Additionally, it introduces new definitions for terms like "home hospice care" and updates the definition of "physician" to reflect current licensing standards.

 Statutes affected: